GameModes/DIP/Opdracht2/README.md

 ## Usage example
 To use it:
 - Download the entire code as ZIP or clone it
-- Put your text file in it (I use test.txt)
+- Put your text file in it (I use [test.txt](https://github.com/GameModes/DIP/blob/main/Opdracht2/test.txt))
 - Use the Usage command with the your used OS system
 This will give the amount of counted English and Dutch Sentences
 Since my test files was containing only english sentences this would be output:
 ![](smalltextOutput.png)

+To really test out the code, lets use a bigger Text file.
+[This Text File](https://github.com/GameModes/DIP/blob/main/Opdracht2/sentences.nl-en.txt) contains 73 Dutch and 119 Engels Sentences.

 _For more examples and usage, please refer to the [Wiki][wiki]._